jayantasamaddar/quick-reference/aws/ec2/README.md

   - **Persistent**:

     - A persistent Spot Instance request remains active until it expires or you cancel it, even if the request is fulfilled.
     - If capacity is not available, your Spot Instance is interrupted.
-After your instance is interrupted, when capacity becomes available again, the Spot Instance is started if stopped or resumed if hibernated.
+After your instance is interrupted, the Spot Instance is automatically started if stopped or resumed if hibernated, as soon as capacity is available again.
     - You can stop a Spot Instance and start it again if capacity is available.
     - If the Spot Instance is terminated (irrespective of whether the Spot Instance is in a stopped or running state), the Spot Instance request is opened again and Amazon EC2 launches a new Spot Instance.
+    - If the spot request is persistent and a Spot Instance is stopped, the spot request opens only when you start the Spot Instance.

 - **Valid from**: Used to define the start of the Spot Block (to be deprecated on December 31, 2022)
 - **Valid until**: Used to define the end of the Spot Block (to be deprecated on December 31, 2022)